-HHS has defined open enrollment as the window from November 1 to December 15, and that applies in every state (as noted above, if HHS extends the deadline to January 15, that would apply in every state).
-But state-run exchanges have the option to offer special enrollment periods before or after that window, in order to effectively extend open enrollment.
+HHS had previously defined open enrollment as the window from November 1 to December 15, but state-run exchanges have had the option to offer special enrollment periods before or after that window, in order to effectively extend open enrollment.

 Outside of ACA’s open enrollment window, enrollment’s only available with a qualifying event

 After open enrollment ends, people can normally only purchase coverage if they have a special enrollment period triggered by a qualifying event such as: